Parasitic disease: Infection

 Mammals can get parasites from contaminated food or water, bug bites, sexual contact, or contact with animals.

 Some ways in which people may acquire parasitic infections are walking barefoot, inadequate disposal of feces, lack of hygiene, close contact with someone carrying specific parasites, and eating undercooked foods, unwashed fruits and vegetables or foods from contaminated regions.
-It is important to note that only at specific stages in a parasites life is it infectious.
+Only at specific stages in a parasites life is it infectious.
 Contact with non-infective stages will not lead to infection.

 Many parasites utilize vectors to infect hosts.
 Vectors are vessels for the parasite, and help the parasite infect its next host.
 Some examples of parasitic diseases that use vectors are malaria, Lyme disease, and leishmaniasis.

 At-risk groups

 Many parasitic diseases are concentrated in specific areas of the globe.
 Majority of these diseases are prevalent along the equator due to the warm temperatures.
 Therefore, people located in these areas are at greater risk of contracting the disease causing parasites.

 Parasitic diseases are far more common among marginalized groups.
 Lack of indoor bathrooms and access to clean drinking water are only some of the risk factors faced.
 Additionally, in the United States being Hispanic or African-American have shown to be risk factors for specific parasitic diseases.